nim65s/dmdm/README.md

 ## Usage

 This replaces django's `django.core.email.send_mail`, but the mail will have an html alternative rendered from the text part with markdown.
-You can also provide a custon `css` and even images (that will be inlined) located in `image_root`.
+You can also provide a custom `css` and even images (that will be inlined) located in `image_root`.

 ```python